-To sum up, in contrast to many traditional banks that focused on only a small category of the population and thanks to the flows of capital based on the trust among different institutions belonging to the same order, the credit activity of the Theresian Carmelite Order covered the whole range of potential borrowers, from very small loans in rural areas, mainly to farmers, to a few large loans to the urban elite.
-The analysis of its economic governance shows that an important credit institution existed, one that was organised into a highly sophisticated three-tier system acting at a national level.
+sophisticated three-tier system acting at a national level.
 The General and provincial houses were in charge of pooling and lending on a large scale, while the convents were more focussed on local credit.
-The General Curia lent much larger amounts of capital than provincial houses and local convents.
-It specialised in large loans, since it could pool capital from convents of the order all over Spain.
+The General Curia lent much larger amounts of capital as compared to provincial houses and local convents.
+It specialized in large loans, since it could pool capital from convents of the order all over Spain.
 Finally, thanks to its intra-order flows of capital, the order circumvented jurisdictional barriers and certainly reduced resource misallocation.